cfoss-coveo/search-ui/README.md

 #### Analytics tracking

 Custom event named `searchEvent` can used to hook onto from Analytics tools, such as Adobe Analytics.
 This allows to listen to search actions, more specifically "doing a search", since the Search UI is acting similar to a Single Page App (SPA).
 The payload varies based on the event type triggered, which is usually dictated by the `actionCause`.
 In the case where there is no `actionCause` in the payload of a beacon, then the `eventType` will tell you more about it.
-There are currently 5 types of action cause:
+List of action causes:

 - interfaceLoad
 : Search interface was initially loaded (or refreshed) with a search term